eventide-project/transform/README.md

 assert instance.some_attribute == "attribute"
 ```

-There is quite a bit going on here.
 The process of transforming a class to and from data is split into two phases:

- 1) transform to and from an instance and an intermediary format (a hash)
+1. Transform to and from an instance and an intermediary format (a hash)
- 2) transform to and from data (json in this example)
+2. Transform to and from data (json in this example)

-The reason for this is that it is quite common to have multiple data representations of a class.
+It is quite common to have multiple data representations of a class.
 By splitting the process of transformation into two phases, we can reduce the complexity of each individual phase, as well as save ourselves work when implementing additional formats.

 ### Intermediary Format